-The second revised edition of the "Manifesto of Evolutionary Humanism", which was written for the Giordano Bruno Stiftung, was published in 2006 and has been sold around 40,000 times.
-The book is a critical declaration of love to the "Ape in us", and at the same time a decisive plea for an "alternative mainstream culture" that draws on the best traditions of science, philosophy and art in order to defend the unfinished project of the enlightened society against its enemies.
+The second revised edition of the "Manifesto of Evolutionary Humanism", which was written for the Giordano Bruno Stiftung, was published in 2006 and has been sold around 50,000 times.
+The book is a critical declaration of love to the "ape in us", and at the same time a decisive plea for an "alternative mainstream culture" that draws on the best traditions of science, philosophy and art in order to defend the unfinished project of the enlightened society against its enemies (see also: The Ten Offers of Evolutionary Humanism).

 About the content